dgreene1/environment-enforcer/README.md

 ## Setting This Configuration via file

-This macro works a lot better if you DO NOT try to configure it, but we allow you to do so if you wish.
-This is handled by by the standard [babel macro PLUGIN config file](https://github.com/kentcdodds/babel-plugin-macros/blob/main/other/docs/user.md#config) process.
+This macro works a lot better if you DO NOT try to configure it.
+The defaults are industry standard.
+But we allow you to change the configuration if you wish.
+This is handled by the standard [babel macro PLUGIN config file](https://github.com/kentcdodds/babel-plugin-macros/blob/main/other/docs/user.md#config) process which is described below:

 1. Place a file called `babel-plugin-macros.config.js` next to the file that uses the environmentEnforcer macro.
 2. The content of this file should look like this: